yilmazzosmann/campose-policy/terms_and_conditions.md

 13. CHANGES TO TERMS We reserve the right to modify or replace these Terms at any time.
 If a revision is material, we will try to provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

-13. CONTACT US If you have any questions about these Terms, please contact us at: [Your Email Address]
+14. CONTACT US If you have any questions about these Terms, please contact us at: app.campose@gmail.com